|Premiere||10 August, 1989|

 Like The Haunted (1985), BANQUET ... evolved from the brief research experience of its core creative team into an unknown and confronting culture and social mileu.
 Documentary material and personal reflections, (albeit in this production, with a script writer), had to make a visual parable for the stage within a limited development period and without the experience of an established ensemble.
 The work was criticised for its apparently confused intentions.
 Perhaps like The Haunted, it suffered from a bombardment of ideas and stimuli that needed distance and further dramaturgical distillation of its 'first hand accounts' to be satisfying theatre.

-Handspan's 1989 Annual Artistic Report acknowledged the limitations: 'While there had been an extensive period allowed for research, we did not allow sufficient time for development of the 'form'.'2 it reported.
+Handspan's 1989 Annual Artistic Report acknowledged the limitations: 'While there had been an extensive period allowed for research, we did not allow sufficient time for development of the 'form'.2

 With a performing company of eleven people, BANQUET was considered too expensive for the company to further revise after its opening season.
 Recognising the work’s limitations, and in the face of adverse criticism the work was dropped from the company repertoire.